LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Integrations/web-view-integration-api.md

 ### Example guide

-For a step-by-step, example guide that uses this API, see [here](tutorials-guides-advanced-integrations-implementing-a-web-view-integration.html).
+See [this step-by-step, example guide](tutorials-guides-advanced-integrations-implementing-a-web-view-integration.html) that uses this API.